knpuniversity/javascript/knpu/ep1-basics/js-rendering-fosjsroutingbundle.md

 # Full-JavaScript Rendering & FOSjsRoutingBundle

-When you try to render *some* things on the server, but then also want to update them dynamically in JavaScript, you're going to run into this problem of template duplication.
+When you try to render *some* things on the server, but then also want to update them dynamically in JavaScript, you're going to run into our new problem: template duplication.
 There are *kind of* two ways to fix it.
 First, if you use Twig like I do, there is a library called twig.js for JavaScript.
 In theory, you can write *one* Twig template and then use it on your server, and *also* in JavaScript.
-I've done this before and know of other companies that do it as well.
+I've done this before and know of other companies that do it also.

 My only warning is to keep these shared templates very simple: render simple variables - like `categoryName` instead of `product.category.name` - and try to avoid using many